 Sparks fade as workers switch off their hand grinding machines.
 Buffer wheels spin to a standstill and saws cease kibbling through steel.
 Pulverizing shears hush their thrashing and drills stop whirling.
 A pleasant quietness descends in the factory during the quarter of an hour rest break.
 It was the most important fifteen minutes ever.
-A simple conversation with a welder had an awsome unexpected twist from which I’ve never recovered.
+A simple conversation.
+A conversation with a welder which ended with an unexpected twist from which I’ve never recovered.

 ‘What are you reading?’
 I asked seeing my friend Roy removing a book from his locker.